 8. Russia

 Russia’s economy is heavily reliant on its energy exports and military technology.
-The country’s focus on agricultural expansion and technological advancements in various sectors is expected to sustain its economic growth, ensuring its place among the top economies.
+The country focuses on agricultural expansion and technological advancements in various sectors.
+This focus is expected to sustain its economic growth.
+It ensures the country’s place among the top economies.

 9. Japan